 Perhaps one of the most interesting sections that we currently monitor in Silver Bow Creek is the Ramsay Section.
-This section was remediated in 2005 and has now been cleaned up for approximately 5 years.
+This section was remediated in 2005 and has now been cleaned up for approximately 6 years.
 Prior to being remediated, fish sampling in 2003 and 2004 found no fish present.
 However, in 2006 (post remediation), longnose suckers were found to have colonized the reach and were in fact, relatively common.
-Since then, sucker density has continued to decline to the point that in 2010, only a few young-of-the-year were collected during fall sampling.
+Since then, sucker density has continued to decline to the point that in the last several years, only a few juveniles and young-of-the-year were collected during fall sampling.
 In contrast, westslope cutthroat trout have begun to colonize the reach, and have been found in the section every year since 2008, with a few more fish being found each year.
 Despite this, fish densities in this reach are still extremely low.
 The reason for this is not completely clear.
 While it is likely that downstream impacts of the wastewater discharge in Butte continue to impact this segment of Silver Bow Creek, it is unknown why longnose suckers continue to be so rare when they are very common in the Rocker Section, which is closer to the discharge point.
 Another factor that may help to describe fish distribution patterns at the Ramsay section is summer stream temperature.
-In 2010, temperature monitoring in Silver Bow Creek above Rocker and at Miles Crossing (just below the Ramsay Section) showed a noticeable difference in the two reaches in terms of the number of days stream temperature rose above 20° C, a value often considered to be near the upper limit tolerated by many trout species.
+In 2010 and 2011, temperature monitoring in Silver Bow Creek above Rocker and at Miles Crossing (just below the Ramsay Section) showed a noticeable difference in the two reaches in terms of the number of days stream temperature rose above 20° C, a value often considered to be near the upper limit tolerated by many trout species.
 Typically, stream temperatures in excess of 20° C are stressful and potentially deadly to trout and other coldwater fish species.
-During the summer of 2010, maximum daily stream temperatures only rose above 20° C for two days at the Rocker section.
-However, farther downstream at Miles Crossing (near the Ramsay Section), stream temperature rose above 20° C on 33 days.
+During these two summers, maximum daily stream temperatures only rose above 20° C an average of two days at the Rocker section.
+However, farther downstream at Miles Crossing (near the Ramsay Section), stream temperature rose above 20° C an average of 37 days.
 Prolonged exposure to high stream temperatures in conjunction with low oxygen levels created by the nitrification of ammonia, may be leading to increased fish mortality or avoidance in this reach during the summer months.